 We planted extensive garden areas and drifts of plants into existing meadow in November 2020, and have added to these each fall and spring.
-These new plantings will take a few years to establish and spread.
-Our visitors should gain an appreciation for the process of establishing native plants into existing ecosystems.
+We are excited to see our third year plantings emerge and thrive.

 Visitors are encouraged to enjoy The Bower throughout the seasons.
 Early Spring brings on flowering trees, shrubs, and ephemerals, signaling what is to come.
 An array of color in Summer permeates the gardens and meadows as native flora bloom in their successive turns amidst waving meadow grasses.
 Fall leaf color highlights the sculptures, surrounding them with rich autumnal colors.
 Winter is the time for seed heads and trees and sculptures wrapped in shining ice or snowy blankets.